mausserhofer/MarkovThiele/README.md

 # Usage of package

-- a markoThieleChain can be generated with invoking markovThieleChain with admissible parameters.
+- a markoThieleChain can be generated with invoking **markovThieleChain** with admissible parameters.
 The interest rate term structure can be defined with one number, being the annual interest.
-States that do not possess outgoing probabilities, i.e. a state *s_1* where for time *t* there exist no transition probabilites P(s_1, s_j, t) for any state *s_j*, are assumed to be terminal states, i.e. the MTC ends if such a state is reached and no further cashflows occur.
+States that do not possess outgoing probabilities, i.e. a state *s_1* where for time *t* there exist no transition probabilites *P(s_1, s_j, t)* for any state *s_j*, are assumed to be terminal states, i.e. the MTC ends if such a state is reached and no further cashflows occur.
-- the present value for all times and all states can be computed with the function 'completeV'
+- the present value of expected future cashflows for all times and all states can be computed with the function **EPV**
-- the distribution of a MTC can be calculated with the function 'completeDist', this is using approximations.
-For getting more exact results, increase the parameter 'granularity'.
+- the distribution of a MTC can be calculated with the function **Dist**, this is using approximations due to necessary discretisation.
+For getting more exact results, increase the parameter *granularity*.
-- the probability that the present value of future cashflows is smaller or equal to a value *u* can be computed with the function forwardDist.
+- the probability that the present value of future cashflows is smaller or equal to a value *u* can be computed with the function PointDist.
 This function is not using any approximations, however the output is just the probability for this one state, time and *u*.
-This function can be used to check whether the granularity used in completeDist is sufficiently small.
+This function can be used to check whether the granularity used in **PointDist** is sufficiently small.

 # Further goals of this package